Silletr/LazyDeveloperHelper/README.md

 Status as of July 1st, 2025:
 🎉 Plugin released successfully!
 If you spot bugs or have ideas for improvements, feel free to open an issue or PR.

-## Contributing

-Contributions are welcome!
-Here's how you can help:

-1. Bug Reports
-- Open an issue describing the problem
-- Include steps to reproduce
-- Mention your Neovim version

-2. Pull Requests
-- Fork the repository
-- Make your changes
-- Submit a PR with a brief description

-All contributions will be reviewed promptly.